The Unwanteds: Main protagonists

 Alex Stowe - The main character.
 Twin brother to Aaron.
-He becomes a powerful fighter and is injured in the last book leaving him unable to use his left arm.
-He is killed by the Revinir's fire spear in Dragon Bones.
+He becomes a powerful fighter and is injured in the last book, leaving him unable to use his left arm.

 Aaron - Alex's twin brother.
 Aaron is initially an antagonist but gradually comes to support Artimé.
 He helps the Unwanteds soon after being rescued by Alex on the Island of Shipwrecks.
 He later becomes Head Mage when Alex is killed by the Revinir.

-Samheed Burkesh - Strong student who at first resents Alex, blaming him for his Unwanted designation, but eventually becomes his best friend.
+Samheed Burkesh - A strong student who at first resents Alex, blaming him for his Unwanted designation, but eventually becomes his best friend.
 After Mr. Appleblossom is killed, he becomes the new theater instructor.

-Lani Haluki - Child of Senior Governor Haluki, a double agent.
+Lani Haluki - The child of Senior Governor Haluki, a double agent.
 Younger than the others, Lani was Purged when she was only 12 years old.
-Resentful of this fact until she learns her father, already knowing about Artimé, had it done to get her out of Quill.
-Interested in books and one of Artimé's finest students.
+She is resentful of this fact until she learns her father, already knowing about Artimé, had it done to get her out of Quill.
+She is interested in books and one of Artimé's finest students.
 Alex falls for her in the first book.
-After the battle, she is unable to use her lower body.
+After the final battle, she is disabled and unable to use her lower body.

 Marcus Today - The Head Mage and creator of Artimé.
 Mr. Today created Artimé and its magical creatures to save his daughter and the other young Unwanteds from death.
 He is also the twin of the evil High Priest Justine.
-Later, Mr. Today tragically dies by Aaron, Alex's twin brother.
+Mr. Today is killed by Aaron, Alex's twin brother.

-Claire Morning -Mr. Today's daughter and instructor for the students who show a talent for singing.
-She was kidnapped by Aaron Stowe in the second book after she saw her father die tragically.
+Claire Morning - Mr. Today's daughter and singing instructor of Artimé.
+She is kidnapped by Aaron Stowe in the second book after she saw her father die.